mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 Note that it isn't redistributable, so the repackaged version isn't either.

-This version can be used also in Windows, without the need to have Visual Studio installed.
+This version can be used also on Windows, without the need to have Visual Studio installed.